 A single implant refers to an individual, standalone tooth replacement that has no impact on any neighboring teeth.
 The dental implant technique uses a titanium post to replicate the tooth root, placing it deep within the jaw bone and allowing the bone and soft tissues of the gums to grow around it, sealing it permanently in place.

 This process takes several months and is known as osseointegration.
-For it to be successful, you must have
+For it to be successful, you must have healthy, dense bone and gums.
+Porcelain, acrylic or zirconia prosthetic is then attached to the top of the post, forming the visible part of your tooth and completing your single implant.

 It is important to understand that the placement of each titanium post is determined using x-rays and scans of your jaw and mouth.
 These tests will be able to tell your dentist if your bone is healthy enough to receive implants.
+Every single implant requires a single titanium post.

 As you can probably imagine, the process of placing implants is highly invasive and it will take a number of weeks or months for your mouth to heal.
 The more single implants you need, the more extensive the surgical aspect of this proves will be.